YBL123/mars-rover-yarden-lawson/README.md

 I then mapped through the array of rovers using res.data.map and pushed the roverId, current position and roverMovement as an object into the rovers array.
 I Also included an empty roverMovements array which will be used later.
 The rovers array is then set to state.

-The if statement is asking if the gridState's length is greater than one is true then call the fetchRovers function.
-I added gridState into the dependency array so that every time gridState changes the function will run again.
+The if statement is asking if the gridState's length is greater than one is true.
+If it is then call the fetchRovers function.
+I added gridState into the useEffect's dependency array so that every time gridState changes the function will run again.

 ```javascript